 The Trust has introduced Equality Analysis and undertakes this on key strategies, policies and service changes.
 There is no longer a requirement in law to publish an equality analysis, as there was for EIAs.
 However, a public authority must provide evidence if challenged on how a decision has been made or with whom any consultation may have taken place.
-Going forward from 2015, EIAs will also feature as part of the approval for Cost Improvement Process ideas.
+Throughout 2016, 2017 and going forward, EIAs will also feature as part of the approval for Cost Improvement Process ideas.